Lost1419/Lost-Bot/README.md

 # Lost Bot
-My Discord Bot that I am working on
+My Discord Bot that I am working on.
+Please don't hhost your own instance of the bot.
+You may take some of the code but please do not make a copy of the bot and say it is yours.

 # Remember to
 - Respect me and not expect me to fix errors  for you